-In Section 7.7, you saw how to use XGCONF to view the legacy DSP/BIOS 6 configuration of the mailbox program.
+In Section 7.6, you saw how to use XGCONF to view the legacy SYS/BIOS 6 configuration of the mailbox program.
 Now that the mailbox.cfg file has been updated to use non-legacy configuration code, you can again view it graphically with XGCONF, although you'll have to look in different places to see what our configuration contains.
 (Previously the mailbox configuration settings were found under "ti.bios".
 Now they'll be found under "ti.sysbios".)

-In this section, you will learn where to look in XGCONF to find DSP/BIOS 6 module settings.
+In this section, you will learn where to look in XGCONF to find SYS/BIOS 6 module settings.

-- Make sure the project that contains the RTSC configuration file, "mailbox_configuration", is set to be the "Active" project.
-You can do this by right-clicking on the mailbox_configuration project in the "C/C++ Projects" view and selecting Set as Active Project. - 2.
-To open XGCONF, you must be in the C/C++ perspective of CCStudio.
+- Make sure the mailbox project is set to be the "Active" project.
+You can do this by rightclicking on the mailbox project in the "C/C++ Projects" view and selecting Set as Active Project. - 2.
+To open XGCONF, you must be in the C/C++ perspective of CCS.
 If necessary, click the C/C++ icon to switch back to that perspective. - 3.
-To open XGCONF, right click the "mailbox.cfg" file in the project pane, and then select Open With → XGCONF:
+To open XGCONF, right click the "mailbox.cfg" file in the mailbox project file list, and then select Open With → XGCONF: